UNITED REFORMED CHURCH

 Playing audio or video material in the church

-We can play YouTube video either live or download it for replay, and can play from most other video hosting websites.
-We can live stream from the internet using Skype, or given notice, any other such app that runs on Windows 10.
+We can play a YouTube video either live or download it for replay, and can play from most other video hosting websites.
+We can live stream from the internet using Zoom, Skype, or given notice, any other such app that runs on Windows 10.

 We can’t play anything that requires proprietary Apple physical interfaces, or any Apple software (eg Facetime) that isn’t supported on Windows 10.
-We don’t have a Blu-ray disc player.

 We have a CCLI Church Video Licence and access to Screenvue which allows us to play much - but not all - commercially copyrighted video material.

 The internet connection to the church is reasonably, but not 100%, reliable, so when possible we prefer to have material downloaded before the service.

 We have two fixed pan and zoom cameras and will, on advance request, record an event and stream it to our YouTube channel for immediate or delayed viewing.
 We can also burn it to DVD.
 There is an HDMI socket to connect a third camera at the front of the church, but we do not currently have such a camera, or it can be used for a second laptop.

 The projector at St Andrew’s uses a 16:9 aspect ratio (ie the height is 56% of the width).
 There are forward-facing video screens on either side of the church so that the presenter can see what is on the main screen.